jennahamlin/tinselR/README.md

 Tinsel at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.
 The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
 A genetic distance matrix contains snp differences for all pairwise comparisons for the tips on the tree.

+If you have any problems, please file an *issue* on github located [here](https://github.com/jennahamlin/Tinsel/issues).

 ### Requires -
  - tibble_2.1.3; problems arise if you use tibble_3.0.3 `devtools::install_version("tibble", version = "2.1.3")`